 What is Baptism?

-Because we follow a Lord who "came that we might have life and have it more abundantly" (John 10:10), we take frequent opportunities to celebrate together the changes, blessings, and richness given to us by God.
+Because we follow a Lord who "came that we might have life and have it more abundantly" (John 10:10), we take frequent opportunities to celebrate together the changes, blessings and richness given to us by God.
 Baptism is one of the most wonderful ways by which Jesus Christ called the church to joyfully celebrate God's hopes for and involvement in the human race.

 What does baptism really mean?

 Baptism is one of the two sacraments recognized by churches of the reformed theological tradition, the other being Holy Communion.
 A sacrament, by definition, is a means of grace.
-That is, it is a ritual act, which Jesus called us to do, using tangible signs in which God expresses and mediates to us in a special way his loving grace.
-In baptism, the "tangible sign" is the washing of water.
+That is, it is a ritual act, which Jesus called us to do, using tangible signs in which God expresses and mediates to us in a special way His loving grace.
+In baptism, the “tangible sign” is the washing of water.
 Although the symbolism contained in this sign is nearly inexhaustible, there are several meanings which are particularly important.
-By the washing of the water we are both reminded of and joined to:
+By the washing of the water we are both reminded of and joined to–

-• the cleansing work accomplished by Jesus’ sacrifice on the Cross which washes away the dirt of our sin;
+• The cleansing work accomplished by Jesus’ sacrifice on the Cross which washes away the dirt of our sin.

-• the refreshing, life-giving presence of the Holy Spirit of God;
+• The refreshing, life-giving presence of the Holy Spirit of God.

-What is more, after his resurrection from the dead, Jesus told his followers to Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to observe all that I have commanded you...
-(Matt.
-28:19).
+What is more, after His resurrection from the dead, Jesus told His followers to “Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to observe all that I have commanded you...”
+(Matthew 28:19).
 In this way, Jesus suggests that in addition to its other meanings, baptism is also a sign of entry into the community of faith.

 Why does Christ Church baptize infants as well as adults?

 The significance of baptism has its roots within the traditions of the Jewish community.
-A Jewish child was both a member of a family and a member of a community called God's "Chosen People."
+A Jewish child was both a member of a family and a member of a community called God's “Chosen People.”
 Divine grace was given to every Jewish baby at birth, in that a child was automatically a recipient of all God's promises to Israel.
 To recognize this act of grace at birth, the Jews adopted the custom of circumcising male children.
 Within the first century there is evidence that infant baptism was regarded as communicating the same truth to the Church family that circumcision communicated to the Jewish community.
-The Scriptures tell us that when the Philippian jailer became a Christian, he was immediately baptized along with his family (Acts 16:19-34).
-Other documents from the earliest days of the church show that infant baptism was also practiced where the children of believers were concerned.The baptism of children witnesses to the truth that God's love claims people before they are able to respond in faith.
-The baptism of adults witnesses to the truth that God longs for us to respond consciously to his love with active repentance and the gift of our entire heart, soul, mind, and strength.
+The Scriptures tell us that when a Philippian jailer became a Christian, he was immediately baptized along with his family (Acts 16:19–34).
+Other documents from the earliest days of the church show that infant baptism was also practiced where the children of believers were concerned.
+The baptism of children bears witness to the truth that God's love claims people before they are able to respond in faith.
+The baptism of adults bears witness to the truth that God longs for us to respond consciously to His love with active repentance and the gift of our entire heart, soul, mind and strength.
 Both are the sign and seal of inclusion in God's grace and covenant with Christ.
 Both imply a continuing call to confirm the promises made by an ongoing life of discipleship and spiritual growth.

 How does baptism affect your child's relationship with God?